containerization-team-cems-eks/EventSphere/ARCHITECTURE.md

    - Runs on pull requests and pushes to main branch (in parallel with CI)
    - **Security Scan Job**:
      - Builds Docker images for all services (auth-service, event-service, booking-service, frontend)
+     - Validates that images build successfully (build failure blocks PR)
      - Scans images with Trivy for vulnerabilities
      - Uploads scan results to GitHub Security tab via SARIF
-   - **Purpose**: Standalone workflow for GitHub Code Scanning integration
+   - **Purpose**: Docker build validation and security scanning for GitHub Code Scanning integration
-   - Note: Runs in parallel with CI to avoid duplication while ensuring GitHub Code Scanning recognition
+   - Note: Runs in parallel with CI - handles both build validation and security scanning

 3. **CD Pipeline** (`cd.yml`) - **For Main Branch Deployment**
    - Runs on push to `main` branch or manual workflow dispatch